Master in Management, Policy Analysis, and Entrepreneurship in the Health and Life Sciences (MPA)

 - International Public Health

-Having completed the Master's programme in Management Policy Analysis and Entrepreneurship in the Health and Life Sciences, your career prospects will be very promising.
+Having completed the Master's program in Management Policy Analysis and Entrepreneurship in the Health and Life Sciences, your career prospects will be very promising.
 They will, of course, vary depending on your chosen specialization.

 With a Policy specialization, your career opportunities will include policy preparation with a government department or a range of public health organizations, or a post as a university researcher.